Celebrate Chinese New Year!

 By Ying Chang Compestine; illustrations by Sebastia Serra

-This past weekend a friend reminded me that January 23rd is the beginning of the fifteen-day festival celebrating the Chinese New Year.
-This year is the Year of the Dragon that promises to be a bit more, shall we say, exciting and less predictable than last year’s Year of the Rabbit, thought to have had an overall calm sensibility about it.
+This past weekend a friend reminded me that January 22rnd is the beginning of the fifteen-day festival celebrating the Chinese New Year.
+Last year was the Year of the Tiger that promised to be a bit more, shall we say, exciting and less predictable than this incoming Year of the Rabbit which is thought to have an overall calm sensibility about it.

 In Shanghai, China greeted the eve of the celebration of the New Year with a shower of spectacular fireworks thought to drive away evil spirits amid the cold temperatures there.